i1Error/Whisper-to-OpenAI-to-TTS/README.md

 # LM-web-tts-stt
 Language Model with TTS (text to speach) and STT (speach to text) on html webpage

-Have a Conversation with AI!
+Have a Conversation with an AI!

 # Installation
 - create new anaconda enviroment (conda create -n enviroment)